symfony/symfony-docs/components/clock.rst

         // ...
     }

-Thanks to the `symfony/polyfill-php83`_ dependency required by the Clock component, you don't even need to run PHP 8.3 to enjoy these new explicit and consistent exceptions when using the Clock component.
+These exceptions are available starting from PHP 8.3.
+However, thanks to the `symfony/polyfill-php83`_ dependency required by the Clock component, you can use them even if your project doesn't use PHP 8.3 yet.

 .. versionadded:: 6.4